aymansvvd/CMEMS_Data_Analysis/README.md

 ### SSS_Data_Retrieval.py

-This script retrieves oceanographic data from CMEMS for Sea Surface Salinity (SSS) using the provided CMEMS User Parameters and API Parameters.
-It downloads SSS data in NetCDF format for a specified geographical region and time period.
+This script retrieves oceanographic data from CMEMS using the provided CMEMS User Parameters and API Parameters.
+It downloads Sea Surface Salinity (SSS) data in NetCDF format for a specified geographical region and time period.

 #### Usage:
-1. Update the `USERNAME` and `PASSWORD` variables with your CMEMS credentials.
+Refer to the usage instructions in [SST_Data_Retrieval.py](#sst_data_retrievalpy) for details.

-2. Modify the `serviceID`, `productID`, `lon`, `lat`, `start_year`, and `end_year` variables to specify the desired CMEMS dataset, geographical region, and time period.
+### SSS_Data_Processing.py

-   - Ensure that the selected `lon` and `lat` values fall within the bounds of water pixels in the satellite imagery.
+This script processes and analyzes oceanographic data retrieved from CMEMS.
+It reads data from NetCDF and CSV files, extracts relevant information, and performs data processing tasks such as saving the processed data back to a CSV file.

-   - Confirm that the chosen `start_year` and `end_year` are accessible for the selected product.
+#### Usage:
-4. Run the script to retrieve the data.
-The downloaded files will be saved in the specified output directory.
+Refer to the usage instructions in [SST_Data_Processing.py](#sst_data_processingpy) for details.